koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 overlayroot="tmpfs:swap=1,recurse=0"
 ```

-What does it do?
-Simple: Write the root changes on memory (`tmpfs`), enable
+_What does it do?_ Simple: Write the root changes on memory (`tmpfs`), enable
 swap, and prevent all the other filesystems from being mounted as OverlayFS.
 The recursive mount is disabled as I need persistency in my OpenZFS setup
 mounted under a different path.

 I could have used [btrfs](https://en.wikipedia.org/wiki/Btrfs), but I did not
 want to complicate too much handling snapshots.
-I wanted just to unplug the
+I just wanted to unplug the
-power and plug it back again in case of any disaster.
+power and plug it back again in case of disaster.
 Maybe another post?

 # You can still install apps
 Using a read-only root is a good decision for a product like the Steam Deck.